CZ-NIC/knot-resolver/doc/config-network.rst

 as *DNS server* and *DNS client* at the same time, and that these roles require different configuration.

-This picture ilustrates different actors involved DNS resolution process, supported protocols, and clarifies what we call *server configuration* and *client configuration*.
+This picture illustrates different actors involved DNS resolution process, supported protocols, and clarifies what we call *server configuration* and *client configuration*.